Capital One Quicksilver Cash Rewards Credit Card

 As a Capital One Quicksilver cardholder, you’re entitled to a number of general fringe benefits: 24/7 concierge service and travel booking assistance, 24/7 emergency card replacement for lost or compromised cards, and VIP/priority access to events such as sporting contests and special golf outings.

 - Attainable Early Spend Bonus.
-When you spend at least $500 within 3 months of account opening, you get a $150 cash bonus.
+When you spend at least $500 within 3 months of account opening, you’ll earn a $200 cash bonus.

 - No Minimum Redemption Threshold.
 Although you need to have at least $25 in earned cash back to schedule automatic redemptions, you can manually redeem your cash back in any amount, at any time.